Biofuels

 crops could be a lifesaver for farmers in both developed and developing

-There could be benefits for developing countries too.
+Some argue that biofuels could bring benefits for developing countries.
 According to

 Peter Kendall, president of Britain's National Farmers Union: "What has